-Thanksgiving is just around the corner, and since we know the days before and after this holiday are some of the busiest travel times of the year, it's safe to say the TSA line will be even more chaotic than usual.
-Plus, the Thanksgiving break is pretty short, so most of us won't be checking our bags, which means we'll have to schlep our essentials aboard the flight in a carry-on, and while there's not a whole lot you can do to avoid the tedious security line, there are a few savvy dos and don'ts to keep in mind that'll get you to your gate smoothly without losing any belongings along the way.
+Thanksgiving is just around the corner, and since we know the days before and after this holiday are some of the busiest travel times of the year.
+It's safe to say the TSA line will be even more chaotic than usual.
+Plus, the Thanksgiving break is pretty short, so most of us won't be checking our bags, which means we'll have to schlep our essentials aboard the flight in a carry-on.
+While there's not a whole lot you can do to avoid the tedious security line, there are a few savvy dos and don'ts to keep in mind that'll get you to your gate smoothly without losing any belongings along the way.
 In fact, we took one for the team and braved the TSA government page of restricted items to come up with a quick one sheet.

 If you travel a lot and your signature scent doesn't come in a small bottle or you're afraid the glass will explode due to pressure from the altitude, it might be worth investing in a solid perfume that's super easy to bring and apply on the go like Santal from Le Labo.